 Sex Trafficking is a multi-billion dollar industry4 worldwide and it is rapidly growing in the United States and in Virginia.
-Research suggests that children currently or formerly in foster care are at higher risk of being sex trafficked.
+Research suggests that children currently or formerly in foster care are at higher risk of being trafficked.
 Common risk factors5 include but are not limited to:

 - Limited or severed family connections;

+- Gang affiliations;

+- History or current episode of runaway (See Section 17.13.5 for screening after a runaway episode);

 - A history of trauma, physical or sexual abuse; and,

 - Prior involvement with law enforcement.

-The Preventing Sex Trafficking and Strengthening Families Act of 2014 (P.L.113-183) requires states to make efforts in identifying, documenting and determining the appropriate services for children and youth who are victims or at risk of being sex trafficked.
+The Preventing Sex Trafficking and Strengthening Families Act of 2014 (P.L.113-183) requires states to make efforts in identifying, documenting and determining the appropriate services specifically for children and youth who are victims or at risk of being sex trafficked.
 This applies to children who:

-- Are under the age of 18 and in the placement, care or supervision of a title IV-E agency. - Are under the age of 18, have an open case with a LDSS agency but were not removed from their home. - Are under the age of 18 and have run away from foster care. - Are between the ages of 18 and 21 and are receiving independent living services.
+- Are under the age of 18 and in the placement, care or supervision of a title IV-E agency. - Are under the age of 18, have an open case with a LDSS agency but were not removed from their home.